 In April of 2012, the GSU students presented their findings to a large and enthusiastic group of Northwoods area residents at the Church of the New Covenant on Chestnut Drive.
 Doraville Mayor Donna Pittman attended the presentation, as did surprise guest Ernest Mastin.

 Shortly after that presentation, the students began the long process of nominating Northwoods to be listed on the National Register of Historic Places.
 The nomination went through multiple levels of approval; with the neighborhood finally being listed on the register on May 13, 2014.
-The package of supporting documents is available online at the National Park Service’s website.
+Follow this link to search for the neighborhood on the registry. .

 The Northwoods Area Neighborhood Association is proud to represent this historic mid-Century district.
 Consider joining the group and make your mark on history today!

--article by Bob Kelley, with some contributions from Joseph Geierman
+-Written by Bob Kelley, with contributions from Joseph Geierman